 Samford University is pleased to offer an Injury and Sickness Insurance Plan underwritten by UnitedHealthcare Insurance Company for students who are required to show proof of insurance.Students eligible for this coverage include undergraduate and graduate students in the College of Health Sciences and international students.
 The College of Health Sciences includes programs in athletic training, communication sciences and disorders, health sciences, nursing, nutrition, pharmacy, physical therapy, public health, speech language pathology and more.
 See a full list here.

-Effective 3/15/2016, there will be a $25 fee for missed appointments not canceled at least one hour prior.
+There is a $25 fee for missed appointments not canceled at least one hour prior.

 Due to limited appointment availability each day, it is important that if you schedule an appointment please make every effort to keep it.